 Inclined more on the technical side of training you have to work on having a correct body posture and conditioning of muscles before you take any activity as a sport.

 Now that I had figured out the DNA of the athlete I wanted to rekindle in me, it was time to put the mix into practice and shape it into form.
 As an athlete in my teen I had a lean body but over the years I had put on weight, it felt as if I had a mountain to move for a healthy physique and healthy mind.

-In mere 4 months from stepping into gym for the first time.
+In a mere 4 months from stepping into the gym for the first time.
 I hit my first Personal Record (PR) in Deadlifts (Sumo Style) lifting 315 lbs.

-With strict diet and disciplined schedule I choose BodySpace app by BodyBuilding.com to be my fitness monitoring app where I can constantly get notification on my planned workout and could now track my progress.
+With a strict diet and disciplined schedule, I choose BodySpace app by BodyBuilding.com to be my fitness monitoring app where I can constantly get a notification on my planned workout and could now track my progress.